robertborowski/stock-text/README.md

 "TSLA -7% from previous close
 <link_to_google_news_article>Tesla has recall on 150k cars</link_to_google_news_article>"

 That's it.
-A simple text message that keeps the user informed on major changes to the company stocks they follow.
+A simple text message that keeps the user informed on major changes to the company stocks they follow, and all the user has to do is click a link from a text message if they would like to read more.